crystal-lang/crystal-book/guides/concurrency.md

 end
 ```

 The above program spawns two fibers.
-The first one creates a TCPServer, accepts one connection and the read lines from there, sending them to the channel.
-There's a second fiber that reads lines from standard input.
-The main fibers reads the first 3 messages that are sent to the channel, either from the socket or stdin, and then the program exits.
+The first one creates a TCPServer, accepts one connection and reads lines from it, sending them to the channel.
+There's a second fiber reading lines from standard input.
+The main fiber reads the first 3 messages sent to the channel, either from the socket or stdin, then the program exits.
 The `gets` calls will block the fibers and tell the Event Loop to continue from there if data comes.

 Likewise, we can wait for multiple fibers to complete execution, and gather their values: